LarvaZZa/LMR-State-R3/README.md

 - Recording duration in milliseconds (if a recording was attempted).

 ## How to use the application?
+Make sure to create an API Key via the official [DJI Developer platform](https://developer.dji.com/), and paste the key in the AndroidManifest.xml file.

 If you want to retrieve the state of the drone, you must:
 - Install the application on your Android phone;